A Computing-in-Memory-based One-Class Hyperdimensional Computing Model for Outlier Detection: Evaluation

 \rev{To accommodate a wide range of datasets with our SRAM-based CiM architecture, we must carefully select values for P, Q, M, and N. We conduct a design space exploration for the \immodel~mat parameters, as outlined in Table~\ref{tab:cimparam}.
 Table~\ref{tab:arraylevel} summarizes the latency and energy consumption of various in-memory operations across the three simulated design configurations from Table~\ref{tab:cimparam}.}

-\rev{Notably, Design3 exhibits shorter latency, along with reduced energy consumption per PE.
-However, Design3 also results in an increased number of dedicated PEs, which necessitates an expanded global address line and a larger amount of memory peripherals, leading to a potential area disadvantage with respect to Design2 and Design1.
-In contrast, Design1 results in less peripheral circuitry and it is more area efficient, at the same time providing satisfactory latency and energy.
-To establish a lower-bound for the performance of \immodel, we employ Design1 throughout our latency and energy evaluation (Sec. \ref{Time_Energy}).}
+\rev{Notably, PE (S) exhibits shorter latency, along with reduced energy consumption per PE.
+However, PE (S) also results in an increased number of dedicated PEs, which necessitates an expanded global address line and a larger amount of memory peripherals, leading to a potential area disadvantage with respect to PE (M) and PE (L).
+In contrast, PE (L) results in less peripheral circuitry and it is more area efficient, at the same time providing satisfactory latency and energy.
+To establish a lower-bound for the performance of \immodel, we employ \review{PE (L)} throughout our latency and energy evaluation (Sec. \ref{Time_Energy}).}